psycopg/psycopg2/doc/src/cursor.rst

         values can be retrieved using |fetch*|_ methods.

-    .. method:: executemany(operation, seq_of_parameters)
+    .. method:: executemany(query, vars_list)

-        Prepare a database operation (query or command) and then execute it against all parameter tuples or mappings found in the sequence `seq_of_parameters`.
+        Execute a database operation (query or command) against all parameter tuples or mappings found in the sequence `seq_of_parameters`.

         The function is mostly useful for commands that update the database: any result set returned by the query is discarded.